dasch-swiss/dsp-tools/README.md

 These 4 linters are integrated in the GitHub CI pipeline, so that every pull request is checked for code style violations.

-In addition, there's a [pre-commit](https://pre-commit.com/) hook that runs black locally before every commit.
+In addition, there's a [pre-commit hook](#pre-commit-hooks) that runs black locally before every commit.
-It is configured in `.pre-commit-config.yaml`.

 To locally check your code for style violations, follow the instructions depending on your IDE: